 For the full list of topics discussed and links to all resources mentioned, visit the episode webpage.

 As you’ll hear, Grasslands has invested an amazing amount of work, brain power, and resources into the Cinch Buckle and Antelope Springs Ranches, making them two of the most attractive and impressive cattle operations on the market today.
-For more information on either ranch, contact listing brokers Duffy Brown or Ed Roberson.
+For more information on either ranch, contact listing broker Duffy Brown.

 Listen or download the episode: